Licorice

 Played for the first time last week, completing the space marine campaign.
 Haven't played multiplayer yet.

-The second game appearing in this list where a single unit of control is a consists of multiple individuals, but the first to be really built around "squads" (Rise of Nations' infantry units also consist of multiple individuals, specifically 3).
+The second game appearing in this list where a single unit of control consists of multiple individuals, but the first to be really built around "squads" (Rise of Nations' infantry units also consist of multiple individuals, specifically 3).
 Firstly, squads are customizable weapons platforms, and how you equip your various squads forms is large part of your strategy.
 Secondly, only squads, not vehicles or heroes, can capture "points" on the map, which are also resources.
 Lastly, squads are self microing in combat.
 The player simply needs to be careful with where they position their squads in the large (well, medium really), and maybe retreat them from unfavorable melee engagements, but otherwise there's little pedantry to be had.

 The campaign in Dawn of War is very basic - almost all missions are simply skirmish games where the AI is given a head start with some fortifications and a few pre-built bases, and proceeds no differently from a Warcraft 1 game where first the player must fortify against AI attack vectors, then throw resources at the enemy till inevitable victory.
 Not very appealing, but better than it sounds due to the strength of the core tactical play, and the squad customization aspect of the strategic play.
 Also, the AI attacks from many directions, so early on it can indeed feel quite frenzied mounting a defense to win some breathing room.